eagle840/killercoda-labs/ELK/step3.md

 in kibana Home>stack mgmnt > Data > Index Mmgmnt

-Now index a document (??? adding a document to an index ?)
+Now add a document to an index:

 ```
 POST favorite_candy/_doc